Trios (2026)

 The piece combines instrumental music by Bill, new poetry written and spoken by Helen and film taken by Richard and others in the team.

 It has been performed live at Poetry in Aldeburgh and Totally Thames festivals, the Daniel Corkery Summer School, the Manchester Metropolitan University Place Writing Festival and featured on the RAH!
 Podcast at Manchester Metropolitan University.
-There are versions for 12-piece baroque orchestra, 4-piece baroque orchestra, and – as featured here – modern violin with piano.
+There are three versions:

 This recording features Flora Curzon on modern violin and Bill on piano.
 It reprises their performance with Helen at the Daniel Corkery Summer School in 2017.